Frequently Asked Questions

 How do you hold a dog or cat still enough to clean its teeth?

 We sit at eye level with every pet and use a variety of holds that we have developed and perfected to maintain control while keeping your dog or cat comfortable and calm.
 Your pet is never bullied into submission.
 We are all experienced pet behaviorists, so we have been trained to work with the behaviors of the breeds to effectively perform our service without any trauma to your pet.
-Because of our ability to sense and adjust to each pet’s behavior, our customers are constantly amazed at how well their pets cooperate with our K-9 Oral Hygiene Specialists.
+Because of our ability to sense and adjust to each pet’s behavior, our customers are constantly amazed at how well their pets cooperate with our K-9 Oral Hygienists.

 Do you clean under the gum tissue?

 No. Cleaning underneath the gums must be done with sedation and antibiotics because there is likely to be bleeding and it would be very painful for your pet to be conscious.
 Prior to cleaning your pet’s teeth, we assess the animal to ensure that it is a candidate for cleaning without sedation.
 We only work on animals that can benefit from cleaning without going under their gums

 Won’t my dog or cat panic when you attempt to use an ultrasonic scalar or polisher on their teeth?